 - Decontamination of equipment and the care environment must be performed using either: - A combined detergent/disinfectant solution at a dilution of 1,000 parts per million available chlorine (ppm available chlorine (av.cl.)); or - A general-purpose neutral detergent in a solution of warm water, followed by a disinfectant solution of 1,000 ppm av.cl. - Only cleaning (detergent) and disinfectant products supplied by employers are to be used.
 Products must be prepared and used according to the manufacturer's instructions and recommended product "contact times" must be followed - Hoovering of carpet floor in a resident's room should be avoided during an outbreak and while the patient is infectious.
-When the resident is recovered the carpet should be steam cleaned. - All shared spaces should be cleaned with detergent and disinfectant. - Equipment used in the cleaning/disinfection of the isolation area should be single-use where possible and stored separately to equipment used in other areas of the facility. - Household and care staff should be trained in the appropriate use and removal of PPE (Appendix F Donning and Doffing of PPE). - In practical terms isolation room cleaning may be undertaken by staff that are also providing care in the isolation room.
+When the resident is recovered the carpet should be steam cleaned - All shared spaces should be cleaned with detergent and disinfectant - Equipment used in the cleaning/disinfection of the isolation area should be single-use where possible and stored separately to equipment used in other areas of the facility. - Household and care staff should be trained in the appropriate use and removal of PPE (Appendix F)

+In practical terms, single room cleaning may be undertaken by staff who are also providing care to the resident while in the single room